 - How does the WT1 average correspond to the teacher's intention for using wait-time to give students ample opportunity to think about the teacher's question? - How does the WT2 average correspond to the teacher's intention to use wait-time to give students ample time to think about a student's response and respond to that student?
-(Look at the relationship between the WT2 average and the S-S count in Interaction Patterns.) - How does the average WT for question types differ regarding higher-level questions needing more think-time to generate an answer? - If the WT average is lower than expected or desired, what is the teacher's concrete plan for increasing their WT?
+(Look at the relationship between WT2 average and the S-S count in Interaction Patterns.) - How does the average WT for question types differ regarding higher-level questions and needing more think-time to generate an answer?

-Getting Started Using SeeMeTeach
+13. Getting Started Using SeeMeTeach

-Registering to Use SMT - Users must register to use SMT, either as a single user who may have colleagues as team members or a user who is part of a teacher education, school, or research group.
+Registering to Use SMT - Users must register to use SMT, either as a single user who also may have colleagues as team members or a user who is part of teacher education, school, or research group.
 The appendices have more information on the registration procedure.

-SMT Training from Novice to Expert
+14. SMT Training from Novice to Expert

 Introduction - The Training Manual is located under the Learn-PD tab of SeeMeTeach.
-The user will first learn how to set up a new observation, followed by how to use the qualitative mode.
+The user will first learn how to set up a new observation, which is followed by how to use the qualitative mode.
 Most of the rest of the manual is devoted to learning the features and functions of using the quantitative mode of data collection and analysis.
-While the quantitative mode training takes more time, it is well worth considering the plethora of data and evidence obtained and the analyses produced, which can be used for feedback and coaching purposes or program evaluation.
+While the quantitative mode training takes more time, it is well worth it when considering the plethora of data and evidence obtained and the analyses produced, which can be used for feedback and coaching purposes or program evaluation.

-Master List of Training Video Overviews and Video URLs Used for Practice
+Master List of Training Video Overviews and Video URL's Used for Practice

 Note that there are overview videos for each level of training that provide a first look at specific features or functions.
-A series of lessons are designed to scaffold the user's expertise from complete beginner to "Black Belt" user status, potentially on to SMT Trainer Status.
+A series of lessons are designed to scaffold the user's expertise from complete beginner to "Black Belt" user status, the potentially on to SMT Trainer Status.
 As the user progresses through training, they will typically first be asked to view the overview video for that section, then read a section in the manual that reiterates and expands on the topic, followed by practicing (in SMT or on paper) what they learned from the video and reading.
-Core training for all includes Trainings 1, 2, and 3.
-This is followed by some options, of which Training 6 and 7 are the essential pathway to moving forward to higher levels of data collection.
+Core training for all include Trainings 1, 2 and 3.
+This followed by some options of which Training 5 and 6 are the essential pathway to moving forward to higher levels of data collection.